SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 | :---: |
 |**This is simply wrong, at least in this day and age.**|

 Whereas in the past, a simple quick question or request would be enough to accomplish a simple task, it would almost never be what you needed.
-Even code intellisense, while useful would more often than not just "get in the way" while you ar ein the zone.
+Even code intellisense, while useful, would more often than not just "get in the way" while you are in the zone.

-The resolution to the "quick" answer is effectively to go long, not in the question, but in the context or framework that you provide "up front" to the AI machine in order to essentially give it a frame or reference.
-This is defined as a precursor document or instruction guide, each tool you use has its own version of this:
+The resolution to the "quick" answer is effectively to go long, not in the question, but in the context or framework that you provide "up front" to the AI machine in order to essentially give it a frame of reference.
+This is defined as a precursor document or instruction guide; each tool you use has its own version of this:

 * VSCode uses a `copilot-instructions.md` guide.
 * Anthropic uses a `claude.md` document.

-And other have their own variations, but they all surmise to the same thing, a document that describes such things as:
+And others have their own variations, but they all surmise to the same thing: a document that describes such things as:

 * The aim of the project (the document is meant to be system wide).
 * The architectural principles of the project.
 * How the AI should go about any task (more on that in the [Planning](#planning) section).
 * Any key resources that should always be used.
-* What are the strict rules that must be followed (my favourite with Unity projects is to remind the AI that Unity DOES NOT use DotNet cli commands).
+* What are the strict rules that must be followed (my favorite with Unity projects is to remind the AI that Unity DOES NOT use DotNet CLI commands).
 * Instructions on what the output should be, any documents that need to be maintained.

 And in the strictness sense of the term, MORE is better, the more you put in, the better your result will be.